awsdocs/aws-iot-docs/developerguide/connect-and-pub.md

 # Connect and Publish Policy Examples<a name="connect-and-pub"></a>

-For devices registered as things in the AWS IoT registry, the following policy grants permission to connect to AWS IoT with a client ID that matches the thing name and restricts the device to publishing on a client\-ID or thing name\-specific MQTT topic\.
-For a connection to be successful, the thing name must be registered in the AWS IoT registry and be authenticated using an identity or principal attached to the thing:
+For devices registered as things in the registry, the following policy grants permission to connect to with a client ID that matches the thing name and restricts the device to publishing on a client\-ID or thing name\-specific MQTT topic\.
+For a connection to be successful, the thing name must be registered in the registry and be authenticated using an identity or principal attached to the thing:

 ```
 {